-Graduating from this program, you will understand the driving forces behind major trends on global markets and what these trends mean for workers, firms, and governments.
-Moreover, you will be able to evaluate the costs and benefits of international economic policies.
+Graduating from this program, you will be able to understand the driving forces behind major economic trends and what these mean for firms, workers, and governments.
+You will acquire the skills to analyze economic data professionally and understand the logic of economic problems.

 Courses start in October

 - International Trade

 - Game Theory

 Graduates will also find themselves well-positioned to pursue a Ph.D. subsequent to this M.Sc. program.
 For this purpose, students may study this M.Sc. program on a Ph.D. track, putting themselves on a fast track to a doctoral degree.

 Bachelor Degree Certificate in Business Administration, Economics or related fields with a final grade of at least 2.5 or better according to the German grading system.
 (The final grades of international applicants will be converted into the German grading system and therefore also be subject to this rule).

 - Degree should preferably amount to 180 ECTS.

 - A certificate stating that the applicant has successfully completed a first university degree or a certificate (or equivalent documents) providing evidence of the successful completion of at least the year prior to his/her final examination in the equivalent studies.

 Complete Transcript of Records with a final grade or calculated grade average.
 Transcripts of Records containing generic module titles (such as Economics I, II and III) should be accompanied by detailed module descriptions.
 The transcript should prove that the applicant has solid intermediate knowledge in